ImpostorKeanu/parsuite/README.md

 # A Note on Usage

-Almost all non-relevant output, such as `[+] Alerting on some event`, is printed to `stderr`.
+Almost all irrelevant output, such as `[+] Alerting on some event`, is printed to `stderr`.
 When an output file isn't desired, you can always clean up the output by sending `stderr` to the bitbucket and use `xclip` to catch the output from `stdout`, .e.g `python3.7 ./parsuite.py nmap_top_port_dumper -t 100 2>/dev/null | xclip -sel clip`.

 # Usage